LumiCode17/LumiCode/README.md

 # Hi 👋, I'm Olumide Jones
 ## Web-Developer | Artiste | Content-creator | Youtuber |
--    A Front-end developer with Full-Stack background
+-    A Front-end Developer with a Full-Stack background

-- 🌱 A recording gospel arstite
+- 🌱 Also a recording gospel arstite

 - 🔭 I’m currently working on ....................